nextflow-io/nextflow/docs/workflow.md

 }
 ```

-:::{tip}
+:::tip
 The `main:` label can be omitted if there are no `take:` or `emit:` blocks.
 :::

-:::{note}
+:::note
 Workflows were introduced in DSL2.
-If you are still using DSL1, see the {ref}`dsl1-page` page to learn how to migrate your Nextflow pipelines to DSL2.
+If you are still using DSL1, see the `dsl1-page` page to learn how to migrate your Nextflow pipelines to DSL2.
 :::

-(workflow-process-invocation)=

 ## Process invocation